TRaSH-Guides/Guides/includes/french-guide/radarr-french-unwanted.md

     ??? note "Optional - [CLICK TO EXPAND]"

-        This include optional Custom Formats made by Trash for the original guide, please be sure to understand what those do before adding them.
-Moreover, it includes two Custom Formats you may used at your own risk if you want MULTi:
+        This includes optional Custom Formats made by Trash for the original guide.
+Please be sure to understand what those do before adding them.
+Moreover, it includes two Custom Formats you may use at your own risk if you want MULTi:

         - [{{ radarr['cf']['bad-dual-groups']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#bad-dual-groups), which can be controversial for people looking for MULTi release.
 I encourage you to not use it.
-        - [{{ radarr['cf']['scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#scene), it may includes Scene groups already in [{{ radarr['cf']['french-scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#fr-scene-groups).
+        - [{{ radarr['cf']['scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#scene), it may include Scene groups already in [{{ radarr['cf']['french-scene']['name'] }}](/Radarr/Radarr-collection-of-custom-formats/#fr-scene-groups) Custom Format.
 Which is used for fallback to be sure to get a MULTi release.

         {! include-markdown "../../includes/cf/radarr-optional.md" !}